jeffpar/pcjs.v1/logs/bugs/README.md

 Bugs
 ---
-This is where the server stores [bug reports](../bugs.html) and machine state files that users have agreed to submit.
+This is where the Node server stores [bug reports](../bugs.html) and machine state files that users have agreed to submit.